 What are the new admission requirements for the Traditional Associate in Science Nursing

-Starting in 2021-2022 academic year, as approved by the Valencia College Curriculum Committee, the following are the new admission course prerequisites required to be completed with a minimum combined GPA of 3.0 and a minimum grade of C. Students must also have an overall/cumulative college GPA of 3.0.
+Effective Fall 2022: Starting in 2022-2023 academic year, as approved by the Valencia College Curriculum Committee, the following are the new admission course prerequisites required to be completed with a minimum combined GPA of 3.0 and a minimum grade of C. Students must also have an overall/cumulative college GPA of 3.0.

-When will the new application for the Traditional Nursing programs become available?
+When will the application for the Traditional Nursing program become available?

 How can I apply for the Valencia College/UCF Concurrent Nursing program?